 Voicemod combines artificial intelligence with digital signal processing to overlay a different sound to someone’s voice as they speak.
-Aimed largely at the world of gaming, the Spanish startup’s tech can let players switch around to different voice options and even incorporate effects like echos in a tunnel during a ca racing game, or breathlessness when a character has been running for a while.
+Aimed mainly at the gaming world, the Spanish startup’s tech can let players switch to different voice options and even incorporate effects like echos in a tunnel during a car racing game or breathlessness when a character has been running for a while.
 The tech can also perform more straightforward voice alterations like auto-tuning, pitch change, and making the speaker sound like a different gender.

 “We create sound effects that can take gamers and content creators anywhere and allow them to become anyone or anything.
 We believe that everybody should be able to express themselves creatively through sound so that every experience is amplified,” Voicemod CEO Jaime Bosch said in a statement.
 “Image and video filters have increased in popularity and Voicemod is bringing the missing piece – a voice filter that enhances gameplay with fully immersive audio experiences.
 Thanks to the backing from BITKRAFT Ventures, we will be able to advance our mission to create more entertaining and engaging interactive audiovisual communication.”